A1steaksa/CurveLib/README.md

 These rules ensure that there is a valid output `Y` value for all input `X` values.

+### 📈 The Curve Editor

+Curves are viewed, created, and edited from the Curve Editor, which is a tool that "lives" in a `DFrame`.

 ## 🛠️ Implementation Details

 CurveLib has two halves: